 The persons engaged by the contractor shall be its own workmen/employees and cannot be deemed as Bank’s employees.
 Any dispute / resentment of the persons engaged by the contractor are to be sorted out by the contractor and the maintenance services shall not be hampered in any case.

 The contractor has to pay his workmen/employees minimum wages as governed by Central Government wages rates and any complain regarding non-payment of central Government minimum wages shall attract termination of the services of the contractor after serving due notice.
 It is the responsibility of the contractor to adhere to Central Minimum wages Act in all respect during the entire contract period.
-However, difference of amount of minimum wages if any, due to revision will be reimbursed by the Bank upon production of documentary evidence against your quote in Sl.No.
-A of BOQ.
+However, difference of amount of minimum wages( if any) including proportion of PF ESIC & Bonus as at par rule, due to revision will be reimbursed by the Bank upon production of documentary evidence against your quote in Sl.No A of BOQ.

 The contractor shall indemnify the Bank against any loss or damage arising to the bank out of any dispute that may arise between the contractor and its workmen /employees.